Christy-Garcia/API/README.md

 # My API

 # API Name
-MyNameAPI
-MyNameAPI is a simple API for managing and retrieving personal names.
+My API is a simple API for managing and retrieving personal names.
 It provides endpoints for adding, updating, retrieving, and deleting names in a database.
 This API is designed to demonstrate the basic functionality of a RESTful API.

 ## API
 This API allows users to perform basic CRUD (Create, Read, Update, Delete) operations on a database table named names.
 It includes endpoints for inserting, extracting, updating, and deleting records.